esuduke/AccessPointer/README.md

 *** to use ngrok an account needs to be made ***

-pip install django flask routes
+pip install django flask routes requests

 *** To check what libraries are already installed use -> pip freeze ***